-Finlayson Sew-Along: Neckline twill tape and the kangaroo pocket September 10 2014
+Finlayson Sweater Sew-Along: Day 5 - Neckline twill tape and the kangaroo pocket

 Welcome to the next installment of the Finlayson Sew-along!
 We'll be adding twill tape (or ribbon) to our necklines today for a fancy and professional looking finish.
 We'll also be sewing the kangaroo pocket.
 I'm adding this pocket to my grey ponte de roma sweater (Variation Two) but you could add it to either variation depending on your preference.